New Jersey Guardianship Attorneys

 Q: What are the potential disadvantages?

-A: Guardianship restricts personal decision-making and involves court supervision.
+A: Guardianship restricts personal decision-making and involves continuing court supervision.
 Because of its seriousness, courts require clear proof of incapacity and consider less restrictive alternatives first.

 Q: Can a guardian be removed?

 A: Yes.
-If a guardian fails to fulfill fiduciary duties or acts improperly, the court may remove and replace them.
+If a guardian fails to fulfill his/her fiduciary duties or acts improperly, the court may remove and replace them.

 Q: My adult son has mental issues yet refuses to seek medical treatment.
 I’m worried about his disability.
 My doctor suggested that I become his guardian so that I can get him the help he needs.
 Is that a good idea?